About Yen Finder

 TWD to JPY in 2026: a Taiwanese tourist's playbook for Japan money

-For Taiwanese tourists in Japan, TWD-to-JPY rates in central Tokyo are competitive — typically within 0.3–0.5 % of mid-market at the best shops — but TWD volume is lower than CNY/KRW so spreads are slightly wider on average.
+For Taiwanese tourists in Japan, the best downtown Tokyo counters for TWD run roughly mid −1% to −2.5% (varying by shop and day), but TWD volume is lower than CNY/KRW so spreads are wider on average and inventory can be thin.
 The optimal approach combines cash exchange at competitive Tokyo shops, a no-FX-fee Taiwanese debit/credit card or Wise/Revolut for digital spending, and UnionPay credit cards as a backup at Japanese merchants.
 This guide covers everything Taiwanese visitors need to know about converting TWD efficiently in Japan.

 TL;DR

-• Best TWD cash exchange in Tokyo: Dollar Ranger Shinjuku West, World Currency Shop Shinjuku, Travelex Keio Shinjuku — within 0.5 % of mid-market.
+• Best TWD cash exchange in Tokyo: Dollar Ranger Shinjuku West, World Currency Shop Shinjuku, Travelex Keio Shinjuku — downtown specialists, roughly mid −1% to −2.5%.

 • Best card: a no-FX-fee Taiwanese card (e.g., Cathay United Bank, CTBC) or Wise/Revolut.